rozek/node-red-rest-service-examples/README.md

 In order to use this kind of file management, simply import its [flow](examples/file-management.json) into your Node-RED workspace and deploy.
 Out-of-the-box, its HTTP endpoints are accessible for everybody - if you need to protect them, you may add one of the mechanisms shown in the author's [Authentication and Authorization Examples](https://github.com/rozek/node-red-authorization-examples).

+The implementation recognizes many different file types by looking at their type suffixes and sets the "Content-Type" header accordingly (see file [FileTypeMappings.json](https://raw.githubusercontent.com/rozek/node-red-rest-service-examples/main/FileTypeMappings.json) for the complete set)

 > For this example to work, a folder named `file-management` has to be created in the working directory of your Node-RED instance.

 #### How to manage Files ####